risb0r/Arris-CM8200-to-InfluxDB/CONTRIBUTING.md

 1. Fork this repo
 2. Commit you code
-3. Submit a pull request.
-It will be reviewed by maintainers and they'll give you proper feedback so you can iterate over it.
+3. Submit a pull request

 Alternatively grab me on the [AussieBroadband Unofficial Discord](https://discord.gg/3VW52mc)!